Danish137/finance_assistant/README.md

 Recommended deployment platforms for this multi-service architecture include:

-*   **Google Cloud Run:** Ideal for serverless container deployment, automatically scales, and handles inter-service communication efficiently.
+- **Google Cloud Run:** Ideal for serverless container deployment, automatically scales, and handles inter-service communication efficiently.
-*   **AWS App Runner:** A similar service to Cloud Run, offering simplified container deployment and scaling.
+- **AWS App Runner:** A similar service to Cloud Run, offering simplified container deployment and scaling.

 Each agent would typically be deployed as a separate service on these platforms, with the Orchestrator configured to call their respective internal service URLs.

-## Performance Benchmarks

-*(Placeholder for future performance benchmarking results, e.g., brief generation time, transcription speed, agent response times.)*